-We will use encrypted patient data has allowed for COVID-19 treatment in patients prior to their condition becoming severe or critical.
+We will use encrypted COVID-19 treatment data from patients prior to their condition becoming severe or critical.
 Our medical dataset will include three types of data:

-Healthcare systems: Batch updated dataset, containing different lab test results (Blood test results for ex.).
+Healthcare systems: Batch updated dataset, containing different lab test results (e.g., Blood test results).

-Patient Records: Static dataset containing general patient details.
+Patient records: Static dataset containing general patient details.

-Real-time sensors: Real-Time patient metric monitoring sensor.
+Real-time sensors: Real-time patient metric monitoring sensor.

 We will walk through creation of ingestion pipeline for each data source with all the needed preprocessing and validation.
 We will run the pipeline locally within a notebook and then launch a real-time function to ingest live data or schedule a cron to run the task when needed.

 Following the ingestion, we will create a feature vector and train several models using this vector.
 We will then deploy the model and showcase the feature vector and model serving.
-Visit the following links to get a step-by-step walk through this example:
+Visit the following links to see the step-by-step walk-through of this example: